CrisBiCa/NUWE_VuelyTONG_DataScienceProject/README.md

 ***1. Exploratory data analysis (EDA) - Jupyter Notebook***

-Here we present the dataset.
+In this notebook we will present the Exploratory data analysis

+- We do a first assesment of the data set and process as nedded

+- We summarize the interest data statisctically and visualy

 1.1.
 Univariate Analysis:

-- Start by exploring each variable one by one and generating summary statistics such as count, mean, median, standard deviation, etc.
+- We start by exploring each variable getting information and generating summary statistics
-- Create histograms to visualize the distribution of each numerical variable.
+- We create boxplots and histograms to visualize the distribution of each numerical variable.
-- Create bar plots to visualize the frequency of each category in categorical variables such as "Origin Country", "Origin Continent", "Destination Country", and "Destination Continent".
+- Create bar plots to visualize the frequency of each category in categorical variables.

-1.2.
-Bivariate Analysis:
+1.2. and 1.3 Bivariate and Multivariate Analysis

+- We create a heatmap to visualize the correlations between all the variables.
-- Compute pairwise correlations between the numerical variables to identify any relationships between them.
+- We creat pairwise correlation between the numerical variables to identify any relationships between them.
 - Create scatter plots to visualize the relationship between each pair of numerical variables.
 - Create bar plots to visualize the relationship between each pair of categorical variables.

-1.3.
-Multivariate Analysis:
-- Create a heatmap to visualize the correlations between all the variables.
+- We finally plotted in heatmaps the relationship between Origin and Destination Countries

 1.4.
 Time Series Analysis:
 - Create line plots to visualize the trends in "Total flights", "Total seats", and "Total ASKs" over time, aggregated by year and/or month.